-- 80. Although the landbank at the end of 2021 was 3.8 years, under the revised APR and with the additional reserves provided by Watersplash Farm (Area L of the PADPD), the landbank at the end of 2022 is more favourable at 10.07 years.
-Further, three planning applications to extract aggregates from other preferred areas identified in the PADPD are awaiting determination. - 81.
-There are sufficient preferred areas identified in the PADPD to enable a 7-year landbank to be maintained in the short to medium term.
-Once these resources have been exhausted, opportunities to identify further preferred areas suitable for aggregate extraction are limited as the identified resources become increasingly depleted and planning constraints become tighter. - 82.
-Assessment work undertaken in relation to the SMP indicated that available resources for concreting aggregates were becoming increasingly difficult to identify and that there were no viable alternatives within the county to those proposed for inclusion as preferred areas within the PADPD.
+- 81. The landbank at the end of 2023 is relatively unchanged at 9.87, down slightly from the 10.17 years outlined in the LAA 2022.
+Three planning applications to extract aggregates from preferred areas identified in the PADPD are awaiting determination by the MPA. - 82.
+There are sufficient preferred areas identified in the PADPD to enable a 7-year landbank to be maintained in the short to medium-term.
+Once these resources have been exhausted, opportunities to identify further preferred areas suitable for aggregate extraction are limited as remaining resources are increasingly depleted and planning constraints are tightened. - 83.
+Assessment work undertaken in relation to the SMCS indicated that available resources for concreting aggregates were becoming more difficult to identify and there were no viable alternatives within the county to those proposed for inclusion as preferred areas within the PADPD.
 It was found that the most accessible sharp sand and gravel resources had already been exploited.
-Those that remained were more difficult to exploit because of their potential impact on local communities or the environment, because they were too small to be economically viable, or because land ownership issues prevented their working. - 83.
+Those that remained were more difficult to exploit because of their potential impact on local communities or the environment, or because they were too small to be economically viable, or because land ownership issues prevented their working. - 84.
 For this reason, the PADPD recognised that the reserve position for land-won sharp sand and gravel could become critical over the latter part of the plan period.
 It states that "...identified potential reserves of concreting aggregates will be almost fully exploited before 2026 even under the low (production) scenarios".
-In relation to mineral resources generally, the Inspector's 2011 report associated with the SMP acknowledged that "unlike some other counties with substantial unconstrained mineral resources, Surrey is not in the position where there are sites being held in reserve".
+In relation to mineral resources generally, the Inspector's 2011 report associated with the SMCS acknowledged that "unlike some other counties with substantial unconstrained mineral resources, Surrey is not in the position where there are sites being held in reserve".
 Hence, although aggregate production has been lower than anticipated it is likely that reserves will not be sufficient to maintain a 7-year landbank in the long-term, and therefore increasing reliance will be placed on alternative sources of supply.